 An Autumn Drive to Dunkeld from Edinburgh

-With a base in the city centre of Edinburgh, some of our guests who come to Craigwell Cottage by car take day trips around Scotland, so this autumn we decided to head out to Perthshire to do some exploring.
+With a base in the city centre, some visitors who come to Edinburgh by car like to take day trips around Scotland, so this autumn we decided to head out to Perthshire to do some exploring.
 It takes around 1.5 hours to travel to Dunkeld from Edinburgh.
-It’s just under 60 miles and the most direct route is to cross the Forth Road Bridge to the M90 to Perth, then continue on the A9 to Dunkeld where the turning into the town is marked.
+It’s just under 60 miles and the most direct route is to cross the Queensferry Crossing taking the M90 to Perth, then continue on the A9 to Dunkeld where the turning into the town is marked.

 We set off late morning, arriving in Dunkeld around 11:45, so decided to find a place for lunch first.
 Paid parking was available by the riverside.
 Signposts in the street directed us to a cafe near Dunkeld Cathedral, where we had a quick bite to eat and then strolled around the grounds of the Cathedral.
 At this point, we abandoned our plans to head to The Hermitage for a walk, opting instead to stroll by the River Tay.
 Signposts by the Cathedral led us to a walk up river.